oasmayford/wdd130/README.md

-# WDD 130 Starting Template Repository
+# Welcome to Oasmayford’s WDD 130 Website!
-This repository is a starting template for students in WDD 130.
+My name is Godspower Osaretin Osabuohien.
+I’m a student of WDD 130, learning how to design and develop websites.
+This is my homepage where I’ll share my class projects and progress.